The Importance of Tyre Maintenance

 - Your car veers to one side

-If this is the case, you should get them fixed as soon as possible as it increases fuel efficiently, give your tyres a longer life, and improves your control of the car.
+If this is the case, you should get them fixed as soon as possible as it increases fuel efficiency, give your tyres a longer life, and improves your control of the car.

 Wheel balancing refers to the distribution of weight in a car tyre or wheel.
 Car owners usually get their tyres balanced at the same time as wheel alignment.
 Your car’s tyre balancing is measured by placing your tyre on a balancing machine.
 The tyre is then spun at a high speed to measure any imbalances.
 It also informs the mechanic of how much weight is required to balance out the tyre and where the extra weight needs to be positioned.
 The wheels are then balanced by placing a weight on the opposite site to where a heavy spot it located.